mmichaelis/hamcrest-nextdeed/BUILDING.md

 [CircleCI][]

 For CircleCI it is important to disable `axion-release-plugin` as you will otherwise get an error when `axion-release-plugin` tries to determine the version.
-To do so add `-Pci` to the build call.
+To do so set environment property `CI_BUILD`.

 \[[Top][]]